|

 - Measure the height and width of the pumpkin.
 Record.

 - Count how many vertical lines there are.
-You can count all the lines or just the lines that are indented deeper.
+You can count all of the lines or just the lines that are more prominent

-- Fill a bucket with water and guess if it will float or sink...test and record.
+- Fill a bucket with water and predict if it will float or sink.
+Create a class graph.
+Test and record.

-- Plan your pumpkin face, talk about shapes and draw on a paper to plan.
+- Plan your pumpkin faces, talk about shapes and have children draw on a paper to plan.
+I had each group vote on a face or plan a face with features from each child's design.

-- Draw the face on your pumpkin using a marker.
+- Draw the face on your pumpkin using a permanent marker.

-- Using pumpkin cutter, cut out the lid.
+- Using a pumpkin cutter, cut out the lid first.

 - Rinse and remove as much of the orange stringy material as possible.